jxin31415/virtual-cloth/README.md

 To turn smooth shading on and off, use the given checkbox.
 Smooth shading is by default on.
 When smooth shading is off, the scene instead uses flat shading, e.g. each triangle is a flat plane.
 Additionally, we only render half the triangles so that you can see exactly where the vertices are and how the triangles are being generated.

 #### Limitations
 There are several limitations of this approach.
-Importantly, this is not a completely realistic representation of cloth, and in many places is simply "good enough." (can we elaborate here, I don't really know what to say) For example, the drag force is simply an approximation of energy loss.
+Importantly, this is not a physically realistic representation of cloth, but in many places is simply "good enough."
+For example, we implemented linear drag, which is simply an approximation of real-life drag, which is nonlinear and additionally dependent on the size, shape, and material of the object.
 Additionally, many constants are manually-tuned in order to generate plausible-looking behavior.
-We find that it is quite difficult to tune these constants, and getting it wrong often causes the cloth to "explode" or "implode".
+We find that it is quite time-consuming to tune these constants, and values that cause the velocity per tick to exceed the distance between cloth particles will cause the cloth to "explode" or "implode".

-blah blah blah
-Additionally, self-collisions are hard to model accurately with a limited computational budget.
+Additionally, self-collisions are hard to model accurately with a limited computational budget, and our model runs extremely slow when self-intersection modeling is on.

 <div style="page-break-after: always;"></div>